 Being ambulant (able to walk around) is important, as pulmonary rehabilitation involves an individually tailored exercise program in an outpatient clinic (see Exercise Training below).

 Rehabilitation is covered by most medical insurance plans, however, some plans require authorization prior to treatment.

 Medicare has very specific coverage rules.
 Some follow-up contact with your plan may be necessary before scheduling an initial evaluation.

-Following your physician referral, an initial evaluation will be scheduled.
-During your initial evaluation, one of our pulmonary specialists will help determine your short- and long-term goals, and the best course of treatment.
+Following your physician referral, an initial evaluation will be scheduled and one of our pulmonary specialists will help determine your short- and long-term goals, and the best course of treatment.

 The initial consultation involves review and assessment of your: